Extreme Prejudice (film): Shooting

 Walter Hill had worked with Sam Peckinpah in the early 1970s on The Getaway and said he "tipped my hat to Sam a couple of times" in the film.

-Michael Ironside later recalled that the film was greatly cut in post production:

-Andy Robinson and I play CIA agents, we're trying to do this whole covert op, and my character was the go-between between the military side of the story, the police side of the story, and the government side of the story.
-But when they put it all together, Walter [Hill] said to me, "It looks like it's starring Michael Ironside, with Nick Nolte, Powers Boothe, and Rip Torn supporting him, so we're gonna cut the whole Andy Robinson side of the film out."
-[Laughs.] ...
-They cut something like 45 minutes out of it!
+The film contains several direct references to Peckinpah's The Wild Bunch, most notably a climactic shootout in Mexican border town.

+Principal photography took place in El Paso, Texas and in Santa Clarita, California (doubling for Mexico).
+Initial plans to shoot on-location in Mexico were abandoned due to financial considerations.
+Additional shooting took place on sets built at Culver Studios.

-Ironside said a highlight of the film was meeting composer Ry Cooder.
+Michael Ironside said a highlight of the film was meeting composer Ry Cooder.

-Ry had an ancient guitar—it was about 100 years old —that he was using for the soundtrack, and it got stolen off the set when we were shooting.
+Ry had an ancient guitar—it was about 100 years old—that he was using for the soundtrack, and it got stolen off the set when we were shooting.
 That was a priceless guitar that he'd brought in because he was giving Walter ideas on what he wanted to do.
-We were shooting down on one of the old sets, at the studio where they shot the burning of Atlanta in Gone With The Wind, and there were a lot of other things shooting there, so there was a lot of traffic going through the studio.
+We were shooting down on one of the old sets, at the studio where they shot the burning of Atlanta in Gone with the Wind, and there were a lot of other things shooting there, so there was a lot of traffic going through the studio.
 I remember him coming back at one point, and he was all panicked.
 I said, "What's the matter?"
 He said, "I can't find my guitar!"
 Someone had just picked up his guitar case and walked off.
 I remember he was so devastated by that.
 He said, "It's not that they stole it; it's that they won't understand the value of it."
 He was just gutted by that.
 It was such a sad day.